-Programs of study are created to serve the interests of both the student and sponsoring faculty member.
-Core courses for all areas of study include 2 (M.S.) or 3 (Ph.D.) semesters of BIOMS seminar, an experimental design/statistics course, a course in computing, laboratory instrumentation or engineering applications, and two courses outside the principal area of study.
+Programs of study are created to serve the interests of both the student and sponsoring faculty member, and may focus on topics in the areas of Biomechanics, Motor Control, Applied Physiology, Exercise Physiology, and Rehabilitation Technology Core courses for all areas of study include 2 (M.S.) or 3 (Ph.D.) semesters of BIOMS seminar, an experimental design/statistics course, a course in computing, laboratory instrumentation or engineering applications, and two courses outside the principal area of study.

-The Master's degree program requires 24 credit hours of coursework (including BMSC 801 and BMSC 868) plus 6 credit hours of thesis.
+The Master's degree program requires 24 credit hours of course-work (including BMSC 801 and BMSC 868) plus 6 credit hours of thesis.
 The student's program of study should be created by the student and his/her advisor as part of the admission process.
 This program of study must be reviewed and approved by the BIOMS Graduate Committee.
 The thesis committee must consist of at least three BIOMS faculty members, and at least one of the committee members must be from a different department than that of the advisor.
 Prior to conducting the thesis research, the student must successfully defend the thesis proposal before the BIOMS faculty.
 The final thesis defense must then be approved by the thesis committee.

 The Ph.D. program requires 33 credit hours of coursework (including BMSC 801 and BMSC 868) beyond the Master's degree plus 9 credit hours of dissertation.
 A student entering the Ph.D. program without a Master's degree must complete a minimum of 63 credit hours of coursework plus 9 credit hours of dissertation.
 As with the Master's degree, the student's program of study should be created by the student and his/her advisor as part of the admission process.
 This program of study must then be reviewed and approved by the BIOMS Graduate Committee.
 The dissertation committee must consist of at least three BIOMS faculty members one of whom must be from a department different than that of the advisor, and one committee member from outside the BIOMS program.
 Please refer to the program policy statement for more specific details regarding dissertation committee membership.
 Prior to conducting the dissertation, the student must successfully defend the dissertation proposal.
-The defense of the dissertation proposal constitutes the qualifying examination for candidacy into the Ph.D. degree program.
+The defense of the dissertation proposal constitutes the qualifying examination for candidacy into the Ph D degree program.
 Candidacy is completed when the student successfully defends the dissertation.